Metadata Viewer

-Drop any photo to instantly see its hidden EXIF data: GPS location, camera settings, date taken, software used and more.
-Remove all metadata with one click to protect your privacy.
+Drop any photo to instantly view its EXIF metadata (GPS, camera settings, date, etc.).
+Remove all metadata with one click for privacy.
 Nothing leaves your device.

 Drop any photo to view its metadata